Jtoney40/engr3/README.md

 ## The Hanger onshape

 ### Assignment Description
-We had to make a hanger part using only drawings.
+We had to make a hanger part using only drawings but it's a pretty simple part build.

 ### Evidence
 ![image](https://github.com/Jtoney40/engr3/assets/143732462/6f4b9826-74c5-4444-8d5f-6cf4148ed00a)